Home Compare BUCN.SW vs VALMT.HE

 Relative Position vs Comparable Companies

-Both look solid on growth, though Bucher Industries AG still holds the stronger peer position.
+Both look solid on profitability, though Bucher Industries AG still holds the stronger peer position.

 Stability